Beacon Food Forest

 • Volunteer tour leads (training included)

-• creatives to bring new art projects and beautification efforts to the space
+• Creatives to bring new art projects and beautification efforts to the space

 Contact us to learn more about any of these tasks or other projects you may be interested in supporting!